Rafif-A-Zayed/Drone-management/README.md

 # Musala - Drone

- is a Java project to manage drones for as medication transportation.
+ is a Java project to manage drones as medication transportation.

 - All APIs are "self-documented" by Swagger2 using annotations
 - a RESTful service using annotation: supports JSON request / response